Drosophila Anaesthetization System

 The Tyler Research Drosophila Anaesthetization System has been developed for the safe, effective anaesthetization of experimental insects for morphological sorting and genetic manipulation.
 The complete system (DA-1) consists of a perforated homopolymer acetal containment tube that fits the opening of standard glass culture flasks (creamery bottles), an acrylic gassing chamber, and a porous polyethylene/acrylic sorting plate.

-The surface of the sorting plate measures 70mm x 150mm and the module is 10mm thick.
+The surface of the sorting plate measures 105mm x 90mm and the module is 10mm thick.
 Inlet ports in the sorting plate and the gassing chamber are designed to accept 2mm or 3mm I.D. silicone or vinyl tubing.

-A regulated source of CO2 gas is required to complete the system.
+A regulated source of CO2 or N2 gas is required to complete the system.